Themes, streams and workshops

 - Initiatives in environmental and social health

 Board Certification exam (Post-conference)

 The International Board Certification exam will also be held on Monday morning between 9am and 1pm.
 More here.

 No longer can we be satisfied with treatment as usual when the science demonstrates that practitioner-led intervention and community-based programs can be highly effective, and that reversal of chronic disease through modification of behavioural, lifestyle and environmental factors is not only possible, but a practical reality.

 Unfortunately, obesity is still on the rise with over half our population now overweight or obese, including our children, driven by overconsumption and under activity, environmental, societal and other influences.
 Likewise for metabolic dysfunction, type 2 diabetes, cardiovascular risk factors, cognitive decline and dementia.

 The solution lies in modifying those factors, ideally at the level of society and environment, and through ‘real world’ interventions and programs that operate effectively in public health, community, clinical practice and in the social context of everyday life.

-Advances in lifestyle intervention and programs to achieve sustainable weight loss, blood sugar control, lower blood pressure, improve metabolic function and prevent cognitive decline have provided a unique opportunity to do just that in this new age of high-tech, genomic and personalised medicine.
+Advances in lifestyle intervention and programs to achieve sustainable weight loss, blood sugar control, lower blood pressure, improve metabolic function and support mental health and have provided a unique opportunity to do just that in this new age of high-tech, genomic and personalised medicine.

 Lifestyle Medicine 2019 will bring these themes together with focus on health equity and the environment, innovative policy and practical intervention.